 One flick or tap of the filter and you’ll set your eyes just on dark post comments.

 You can even set automated moderation rules to automatically handle the obvious offenders automatically.
-Thanks to these automated rules, it’s easy to hide by default all comments containing a URL (http) or insults.
+Thanks to these automated rules, it’s easy to hide by default all comments containing a URL (http) or insults like the ones below.

 If an answer to a particular comment is outside your expertise, simply assign it to another team member.